 Accessing the CLI

 As mentioned, every computer has a command-line interface.
 On Mac OS, you could access it using the built-in Terminal application or maybe iTerm.
 On Windows, you'd use Command Prompt or perhaps Powershell.
-But since we're not using our own computers for development – we're using the cloud-based computer provided to us by Gitpod – we'll use Gitpod's Terminal, in this case.
+But since we're not using our own computers for development – we're using the cloud-based computer provided to us by Codespaces – we'll use the Codespaces Terminal, in this case.

-Start with the main menu in Gitpod (the "hamburger" menu in the upper-left).
+Start with the main menu in Codespaces (the "hamburger" menu in the upper-left).
 Choose View -> Terminal.

 The Working Directory